EatonGMBD/imp-central-impt/CommandsManual.md

 - A *Builder* cache (`.builder-cache` directory) in the current directory.
 - Debug information (`.build` directory) in the current directory.
 - If the `--github-config` option is specified, the GitHub credentials file referenced by the test configuration file.
+- If the `--bitbucket-srv-config` option is specified, the Bitbucket Server credentials file referenced by the test configuration file.
 - If the `--builder-config` option is specified, the file with *Builder* variables referenced by the test configuration file.
 - If the `--entities` option is specified:
     - The Device Group referenced by the test configuration file.
 All Devices are unassigned from that Device Group.